 The Catechism’s Authority:

-- The Catechism is authoritative because it is based on the sources it draws from: Scripture, Tradition, and the Magisterium of the Church.
+• The Catechism is authoritative because it is based on the sources from which it draws: Scripture, Tradition, and the Magisterium of the Church.

 Scripture’s Role:

-- The Catechism emphasizes the importance of Scripture as the primary source of revelation.
-And it is used to support the teachings of the Church.
+• The Catechism emphasises the importance of Scripture as the primary source of revelation.
+And it is used to support the Church’s teachings.

 Tradition’s Role: